 OneNote for Mac supports Optical Character Recognition (OCR), a process that recognizes text shown in pictures.
 OneNote can extract the text it recognizes in pictures so you can paste it elsewhere in your notes (or into another app), where you can edit and format the text as needed.

 Note: Depending on the complexity, legibility, and the amount of text shown in the picture you’ve inserted, the Copy Text from Picture command may not be immediately available on the menu that appears when you Control-click the picture.
 If OneNote is still reading and converting the text in the image, wait a few moments and then try again.
+Some results may take up to 24-48 hours to become available.
 Learn more about copying text from pictures (OCR).

 I’m searching my notebooks, but OneNote isn’t finding what I’m looking for.